The generalized Hierarchical Gaussian Filter: Belief updates in the HGF: A network of nodes

 For example, belief updates in a node always require messages from lower-level nodes that contain prediction errors ($\delta_a$ for \textsf{value coupling}, $\Delta_a$ for volatility coupling) and estimates of precision ($\hat{\pi}_a^{(k)}$ in \textsf{value coupling} and $\gamma_{a}^{(k)}$ in volatility coupling).
 Similarly, forming a new prediction always entails modifying the mean of the belief by an expectation of drift, and modifying the precision by an expectation of volatility during the next time step.
 Expectations of drift will be driven by value parents, expectations of volatility by volatility parents, but the structure of the equations is the same for both types of coupling (see equations~\ref{eq:predict} to~\ref{eq:exvol}).

 In Figures~\ref{fig:vapeSteps} and~\ref{fig:vopeSteps}, we additionally provide a more detailed overview of what happens within and between nodes for specific coupling types.
 For this purpose, we additionally consider separate subunits for calculations concerning means versus precisions versus prediction errors.
-Mapping these architectures to structures and networks in biological brains will be an exciting future task.
+Exploring in how far these architectures might map onto structures and networks in biological brains will be an interesting future task.